kc101010/Research-Improving-Device-Drivers/HonoursProject/Hons.md

 ----
 ## Research Questions

 + Can applying Rust improve reliability of Linux Device Drivers?
++ Can Rust improve reliability of Linux Device Drivers?

 ### Like
 + How do we use Rust to improve reliability of Linux Device Drivers? / How do we use Rust to improve reliability of Linux Kernel Modules?